ebadi/autonomous_platform/README.md

 The platform should beep again after waiting 60 seconds and turn right to left, meaning it is ready to use.

 The platform should be controllable using the xbox controller.
-By holding down the X button and moving the left joystick the front wheels should move and back wheels turn forwards.
+By holding down the right bumper button and moving the left joystick the front wheels should move and back wheels turn forwards.

+- Turn of the AP4 through flipping back the start switch

 ## Connect (wireless) and start AP software stack